dtcu0ng/H81M-DS2-Hackintosh/README.md

 | ✅  | Mac OS X El Captain  |

 Notes:
-(*): macOS 12 Monterey does not support iMac15,1 or older SMBIOS, use iMac16,1 (if you only have iGPU), iMac17,1 (if you have dGPU) and add -lilubetaall to boot-args.
+(*): macOS 12 Monterey does not support iMac15,1 or older SMBIOS, use iMac16,1 (if you only have iGPU) or iMac17,1 (if you have dGPU) and add -lilubetaall to boot-args.

 # What is working
 | Status  | Functions: |